Cazzie David Claims In New Book That ‘SNL’ Star Pete Davidson Dumped Her Via Text Message For Ariana Grande

-Writer Cazzie David has penned a new book of essays titled No One Asked For This, where she discusses topics such as mental health, being a young woman in 2020, and life as a celebrity child (her father is Curb Your Enthusiasm star Larry David).
+Writer Cazzie David has penned a new book of essays titled No One Asked for This, where she discusses topics such as mental health, life as a young woman in 2020, and a celebrity child background (her father is Curb Your Enthusiasm star Larry David).
 But perhaps the one essay her followers were most interested in was the one where she discussed her messy breakup with Saturday Night Live star Pete Davidson, whom she claimed dumped her via a text message for singer Ariana Grande.

 In a new interview with the Los Angeles Times, Cazzie revealed that this particular section of the tome was the one she was most nervous about.